MaayanLab/appyter-catalog/appyters/harmonizome_ml/README.md

 Harmonizome-ML facilitates interactive on-the-fly imputation of knowledge about genes and proteins with machine learning.
 This appyter allows you to build and evaluate machine learning pipelines with [Harmonizome](https://maayanlab.cloud/Harmonizome/) data.
 For more information about the selections, follow the help tool-tips.

-<sup>1</sup> Rouillard AD, Gundersen GW, Fernandez NF, Wang Z, Monteiro CD, McDermott MG, Ma'ayan A. *The harmonizome: a collection of processed datasets gathered to serve and mine knowledge about genes and proteins*.
+Rouillard AD, Gundersen GW, Fernandez NF, Wang Z, Monteiro CD, McDermott MG, Ma'ayan A. *The harmonizome: a collection of processed datasets gathered to serve and mine knowledge about genes and proteins*.
 Database (Oxford).
 2016 Jul 3;2016. pii: baw100.
+PMID: [27374120](https://pubmed.ncbi.nlm.nih.gov/27374120/).